Intrastat Thresholds 2026

 Changes in Intrastat thresholds 2026

-The following countries have updated their Intrastat threshold in 2026: Bulgaria, Cyprus, Denmark, Estonia, Hungary, Latvia, Lithuania, Poland, and Slovenia.
+The following countries have updated their Intrastat threshold in 2026: Bulgaria, Cyprus, Denmark, Estonia, Hungary, Latvia, Lithuania, Greece, Poland, and Slovenia.

 Combined Nomenclature 2026